ASDS-TCD/ASDS_code_camp/README.md

-# ASDS Code Camp
+# 2023 ASDS Coding Camp
 Lecture handouts and script files for the ASDS code camp at TCD.\
-Yours to download and keep forever.
+Special thanks to Dr. Martyn Eagan for his input and course materials.

-The *Code Camp* is designed to give you training in three main areas: R basics, Python basics, and developing an effective computational workflow.
+The *Coding Camp* is designed to give you training in three main areas: R basics, Python basics, and developing an effective computational workflow.

 At the end of camp, students will be able to: